The Pentagon successfully tested a U.S. long-range interceptor missile over the Pacific Ocean

 "This system is vitally important to the defense of our homeland, and this test demonstrates that we have a capable, credible deterrent against a very real threat.
 I am incredibly proud of the warfighters who executed this test and who operate this system every day," Syring said.

 The U.S. military's test comes on the heels of North Korea's reported launch of a military projectile Monday morning that landed in Japan's maritime economic zone.
-It also comes amid heightened tensions between the U.S. and Pyongyang over North Korea's continued provocations.
+It also comes amid heightened tensions between the U.S. and Pyongyang over North Korea's continued provocations under leader Kim Jong Un.

+North Korea has said it is working on an ICBM, which could potentially hit the West Coast, and American officials are concerned about the possibility the North Koreans could miniaturize a warhead to put on an ICBM.

+General John Hyten, the head of U.S. Strategic Command, has said Pyongyang already has ICBM capability, but still lacks a miniaturized warhead.

 The $244 million test does not necessarily confirm that the American military is capable of defending itself against an intercontinental-range missile fired by North Korea.
 Pyongyang also is understood to be moving closer to the capability of putting a nuclear warhead on such a missile and could have developed decoys sophisticated enough to trick an interceptor into missing the real warhead.

-After a North Korean missile test earlier this month, President Donald Trump was briefed and the White House said in a statement that "North Korea has been a flagrant menace for far too long."
+President Donald Trump was briefed after a North Korean missile test earlier this month and the White House said in a statement at the time that "North Korea has been a flagrant menace for far too long."

+During a recent visit to South Korea, Secretary of State Rex Tillerson said "the policy of strategic patience (with North Korea) has ended," and he added that military action could be on the table if North Korea elevates the threat of its weapons programs.

 Before Tuesday, the most recent intercept test, in June 2014, also was successful, but the longer track record is spotty.
 Since the system was declared ready for potential combat use in 2004, only four of nine intercept attempts have been successful.